The following is re-posted from the “Bowers on Collecting” column on Coin Update

 Here is the story:

 No one knew it at the time, but in 1999 about 5,500 2000-P Sacagawea dollars were struck from a special reverse die, with the tail feathers showing prominent veins.
-In that year the Mint was eager to promote public interest and acceptance of the new dollar.
+That year, the Mint was eager to promote public interest and acceptance of the new dollar.
 It arranged with General Mills, Inc., the Minneapolis manufacturer of cereals and other foods, to supply 5,500 coins struck in late summer or early autumn 1999 with a 2000-P obverse and the prototype reverse with prominent veins.
 The difference in the reverse details was not noticed at the time.
-General Mills advertised a “treasure hunt”—one in every 2,000 boxes of Cheerios would contain a new Sacagawea dollar, not yet in general release, and a 2000-dated Lincoln cent.
+General Mills advertised a “treasure hunt” — one in every 2,000 boxes of Cheerios would contain a new Sacagawea dollar, not yet in general release, and a 2000-dated Lincoln cent.
 “The only place to get either coin is in a box of Cheerios.”

 More next week!